spacetelescope/astro3d/README.rst

 Installation
 ------------
-In general, the installation procecure follows the `Astroconda` installation directions.
+In general, the installation procecure follows the Astroconda installation directions http://astroconda.readthedocs.io

 Also note, all command line actions need to be done in the `bash` shell.
 One can always start a bash shell as follows::

     $ bash

-..
-Astroconda: http:astroconda.readthedocs.io

 Start a terminal window
 ^^^^^^^^^^^^^^^^^^^^^^^